Myndex/apca-introduction/analysis.md

 > _It is hard to evaluate APCA from a purely theoretical standpoint._

-It is trivial, the efficacy of perceptual uniformity is prima facia evidence.
+It is trivial to evaluate, the efficacy of perceptual uniformity is prima facia evidence, and a practical reality, not theoretical.

 > _Instead, thorough empirical validation is required.
 This has not yet started and will be a considerable effort.
 See \<harassment thread deleted\>._

+> [!IMPORTANT]
-First, the entire basis for APCA is rooted in empirical data, and these claims are false, misleading, and notwithstanding.
+> First, the entire basis for APCA is rooted in empirical data, and these claims are false, misleading, and notwithstanding.
+Here is a link to a listing of [peer review and third party evaluations of APCA](https://git.apcacontrast.com/documentation/independent-review).

+> [!WARNING]
-Second, xi's continued linking to threads that are trolling and personal harassment of myself implies his true motivations are other than claimed.
+> Second, xi's continued linking to certain threads that feature trolling and personal harassment of myself, implies his true motivations are other than claimed.
+At the very least, implies some connection to the small group of obstructionists to the process.
+This has not gone unnoticed.

 [Web Content Accessibility Guidelines]: https://www.w3.org/TR/WCAG21/